kaisenlinux/manpages-dev/category/Scanner/mtr.md

               Reads the list of hostnames from the specified file.

        -r, --report
               This option puts mtr into report mode.
 When in this mode, mtr will run for the number of cycles specified by the -c option, and then print statistics and exit.

        This mode is useful for generating statistics about network quality.
               Note  that each running instance of mtr generates a significant amount of network traffic.
-Using mtr to measure the quality of your network may result in decreased network performance.
+Using mtr to measure the quality of your network may result in decreased network per‐ formance.

        -w, --report-wide
               This option puts mtr into wide report mode.
 When in this mode, mtr will not cut hostnames in the report.